Payment Pouring

 Age-Based Payment Pouring

-For clients who prefer a simpler approach, we offer an age-based payment pouring option.
+For clients who prefer a simpler approach, we offer an age-based payment allocation option.
 In this configuration, the system allocates payments strictly based on the age of obligations, regardless of their type.
 This means the oldest outstanding obligation will always be satisfied first, providing a straightforward and chronological approach to debt resolution.

 Transaction-Specific Allocation